RayHightower/RayHightower.com/_posts/2015-07-22-github-pages-quick-start-guide.markdown

 * Open a web browser and navigate to `http://your-github-user-name.github.io/random-repo`.
 For the example in this article, use [http://rayhightower.github.io/random-repo](http://rayhightower.github.io/random-repo).
 You should see the words "Hello World" in the browser window.

-{% img middle /images/github-browser-random-repo.png %}
+{% include image.html img="/images/github-browser-random-repo.png" %}

 Congrats on your success!